| Title: | Access and Visualize AEMET Weather and Climate Data |

 install |

-You can pass several apikey values as a character vector c(api1, api2).
+You can pass multiple apikey values as a character vector, such as

-In this case, multiple AEMET_API_KEY values are generated.
-In each
+c(api1, api2).
+In this case, multiple AEMET_API_KEY values are stored.

-subsequent API call, climaemet chooses the API key with the highest
+In each subsequent API call, climaemet chooses the API key with

 This is useful when performing batch queries to avoid API throttling.